simonguichandut/This-is-fine/README.md

 Context : COVID-19 in [March 2020](https://imgur.com/gallery/c4jt321).
 COVID-19 in [November 2020](https://imgur.com/gallery/ZzmZP).

 There has been much discussion recently about the potential for "digital" herd immunity using contact tracing and cellphones.
 See for example Bulchandani, Vir B., et al., [arXiv:2004.07237, 2020](https://arxiv.org/abs/2004.07237).
-We wanted to see if we could use a simple particles in a box simulation to model the spread of an epidemic, and use graph theory to design efficient algorithms for contact tracing.
+We wanted to see if we could use a simple particles in a box simulation to model the spread of an epidemic, and use graph theory to design an efficient algorithm for contact tracing.

 For a range of box, particle, and disease parameters, a "patient zero" begins to infect others in the box.
 Infected individuals stay in the box, infecting others, throughout the pre-symptomatic phase of the disease.
 They isolate once they develop symptoms.
 Nevertheless, the epidemic spreads.
 We implement a contact tracing network for a fraction of the population to alert people who have been in contact with a sick person, telling them to get tested.
 This allows us to isolate these people while they are still pre-symptomatic, thus better controling the epidemic.